 SEO: WordPress site vs Medium blog

 SEO (Search Engine Optimization) is crucial for driving organic traffic to your own blog’s web address.
 Both WordPress and Medium have their own approach to SEO, and understanding these differences can help you decide which platform is best for your growth.
+Is WordPress good for SEO or is Medium better?
+Let’s find out!

 WordPress